Barsoom

 Barsoom is a fictional representation of the planet Mars created by American pulp fiction author Edgar Rice Burroughs.
-The first Barsoom tale was serialized as Under the Moons of Mars in 1912 and published as a novel as A Princess of Mars in 1917.
+The first Barsoom tale was serialized as Under the Moons of Mars in pulp magazine The All-Story from February to July 1912 and published compiled as a novel as A Princess of Mars in 1917.
+It features John Carter, a late-19th-century American Confederate veteran who is mysteriously transported from Earth to the dying world of Mars where he meets and romances the beautiful Martian princess Dejah Thoris.
 Ten sequels followed over the next three decades, further extending his vision of Barsoom and adding other characters.

-The Barsoom series, where John Carter in the late 19th century is mysteriously transported from Earth to a Mars suffering from dwindling resources, has been cited by many well known science fiction writers as having inspired them.
-Elements of the books have been adapted by many writers in novels, short stories, comics, television, and film.
+The Barsoom series, particularly the first novel, is considered a major influence on early science fiction.

 Series

 Burroughs began writing the Barsoom books in the second half of 1911 and produced one volume a year between 1911 and 1914; seven more were produced between 1921 and 1941.
 The first Barsoom tale was serialized in The All-Story magazine as Under the Moons of Mars (1911), and then published in hardcover as the complete novel A Princess of Mars (1917).
 The final Barsoom tale was a novella, Skeleton Men of Jupiter, published in Amazing Stories in February 1943.
 The novel editions of A Princess of Mars, The Gods of Mars and Llana of Gathol contain newly written forewords describing Edgar Rice Burroughs' interactions with John Carter, who is described as Burroughs' great-uncle.

 Collectively, this series of novels has been referred to as the Martian Series.